 The Wairau River is Marlborough's largest river.
-It has a drainage area of 2600 square kilometres and is 257km long.
+It has a drainage area of 2600 square kilometres and is 170km long.
 Maori aptly named it "many waters" owing to it being largely a braided river.
-The Wairau's main tributaries are the Branch, the Waihopai and Rainbow rivers.
+Major tributaries include the Branch, the Waihopai and Rainbow rivers.
 The Wairau rises in the Spencer Mountains at an altitude of 2,202m and runs from the south to the north before turning to follow a part of the alpine fault line filled by glacial outwash.
 This leads more or less straight to the sea.
-A series of glacial moraine deposits west of Wairau Valley used to contain sizeable lakes before European times but signs of them can still be seen along the main road to Rotoiti.
+A series of glacial moraine deposits west of Wairau Valley used to contain sizeable lakes before European times and signs of them can still be seen along the main road to Rotoiti.
 Most of the rock in the Wairau catchment is either hard, medium grained sandstone 'greywacke', or fine black mudstone 'argillite.

-The Wairau today, is a major source of water for the many crops grown on the plains and is famous for its fishing, particularly in the lower reaches, but it has also been responsible for threatening the very existence of many people in some of its floods which have reached over 55000 cumecs.
+The Wairau River is a major source of irrigation water for the vineyards on the Wairau Plain and provides opportunities for trout fishing, particularly in the lower reaches, but it has also been responsible for severe floods which have reached over 55000 cumecs.
 The most recent severe flood was in July 1983 when Renwick, Spring Creek, and particularly Tuamarina were flooded.

 Due to flooding problems, a second artificial outlet for the Wairau was created, the Wairau Diversion.
-This has become a popular fishing and picnic spot.
+The mouth of this channel has become a popular fishing and picnic spot.

 With growing electricity needs in the region, an electricity generation company Trustpower, has proposed a series of canals to take water from the Wairau to feed generators.
 There has been a considerable amount of public opposition to the proposal due to concerns over the effect on the environment, including potential loss of recreational fisheries.